BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 `require('bitcoind-rpc');`
 `require('zeromq');`

+NOTE: If ZeroMQ does not install properly, check the formal install instructions- https://www.npmjs.com/package/zeromq

 These are the main NPM libraries being imported.
 You can always find the full module details and documentation on the official NPM Website: https://www.npmjs.com/

 *HINT: You'll need to configure your RPC Credentials to match bitcoin.conf, and you will want to add the following lines to bitcoin.conf.
 Be sure to restart bitcoind once this is complete.*